-Downstate Medical Center provides complimentary van services for students to select subway stations/bus stops and to the parking lots.
-See University Police section in the DMC Student Handbook.
-In addition to scheduled pickups, individuals traveling to and from the subways late nights and odd times can make arrangements to be picked up by calling 2626.
+Downstate Health Sciences University provides complimentary van services for students to select subway stations/bus stops and to the parking lots.
+See University Police section in the HSU Student Handbook.
+In addition to scheduled pickups, individuals traveling to and from the subways late nights and odd times can arrange to be picked up by calling x2626.
 You will need your ID card.
 For more information and schedule go to: www.downstate.edu/police/transportation.html